wso2/docs-is/en/docs/deploy/token-persistence.md

 -   Since the same thread is being used, the OAuth2 component in the second node checks the database again for an ACTIVE access token.
--   Since there is now an ACTIVE token, which was persisted by the first node, the second node now returns the access token persisted by the first node to the client.
+-   Since there is now an ACTIVE token which was persisted by the first node, the second node now returns the access token persisted by the first node to the client.
 -   Both access token requests receive the same access token.